xelemir/Spotify-Playlist-Mixer/README.md

   -  "Mega Hit Mix"
 - The playlist will refresh everyday at 20:00 (8pm) CET or whenever the user changes the playlist's description to "clear".
 - The user's listening activity will be shared in the playlist's description.
 This will refresh every minute.
+- Specific tracks and artists can be blocked in the "blocked_entities.py" file.

 # Credits
 Enabled by the Python library "Spotipy" using the official Spotify Web API.<br>